feld/chatmail-cookbook/README.md

 cp cookbooks/chatmail/attributes.json.example ./attributes.json
 ```

-Don't forget you need to get a `lego` binary and put it in `cookbooks/chatmail/files/debian/`.
-You could install from your package manager and symlink it, but the latest release will have better support for DNS-01 validation with more providers.
-Check the [Lego DNS Providers docs](https://go-acme.github.io/lego/dns/) for details on the ENVs you need to set.

 Edit the `attributes.json` file to suit your environment, including defining the ENVs you need for Lego.

 Now you can run the following from inside this `chef/` directory: